Visit

 2023 Featured Capitol History Gateway Program Virtual Exhibit

-This exhibit, presented by Hellenic-American Cultural Center and Museum, was awarded a Capitol History Gateway Exhibit Sponsorship in 2022, which is funded by the Oregon State Capitol Foundation, a 501c3 non-profit organization.
+This exhibit, presented by the Josephy Center for Arts and Culture, was awarded a Capitol History Gateway Exhibit Sponsorship in 2022, which is funded by the Oregon State Capitol Foundation, a 501c3 non-profit organization.

 Please explore the panel below and arrow on the right to advance the panels.